 UI/UX design, as well as other forms of design, thrives more on knowledge.
 Every user interface or experience designer needs to understand some fundamentals of design, like grid for instance.

-The extent to which you understand the rudiments of UI/UX design goes a long way to determine the extent of both your dexterity and creativity.
-In connection to this, reading remains one of the major ways to be informed about these fundamentals.
+The extent to which you understand the rudiments of UI/UX design goes a long way to determining the extent of both your dexterity and creativity.
+In connection with this, reading remains one of the major ways to be informed about these fundamentals.

 While reading books, you’ll have to study extensively design thinking, grid systems, prototyping, font psychology, color combination, and a couple of other rudiments.